AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 ### Summary of Viewer Options

-1.  **Load Mesh**: Load in geometry for viewing.
-There is currently support for OBJ file loading.
+1.  **Load Mesh**: Load a new model for viewing.
-2.  **Load Material**: Load in a MaterialX document containing elements to render.
+2.  **Load Material**: Load a MaterialX document containing materials to render.
+3.  **Save Material**: Save the current material.
-3.  **Property Editor**: View or edit the properties for the current element selected.
+4.  **Property Editor**: View or edit properties of the current material.
-4.  **Advanced Settings** : Loading and fidelity options.
+5.  **Advanced Settings** : Asset and rendering options.

 ### Geometry

-Upon launching MaterialXView, a teapot model is automatically loaded.
+Upon launching MaterialXView, a shader ball model is automatically loaded.
-To change this preview geometry, click `Load Mesh` and navigate to `/resources/Geometry` for a list of available models.
+To change this geometry, click `Load Mesh` and navigate to the [Geometry](../../resources/Geometry) folder for a list of available models.

 Currently, files using the  OBJ file format are supported.
 If a file contains more than one `group`, then a `Select Geometry` option is available which lists the available groups.
 One group is chosen as the current *active* group.
-To change the *active* group, click the `Select Geometry` list to choose from a list of available groups.
+To change the active group, click the `Select Geometry` list to choose from a list of available groups.

 Under `Advanced Settings` it is possible to have a wireframe overlay displayed for the active group by choosing `Outline Selected Geometry`.

 ### Materials

 To experiment with different materials, click `Load Material`.
-Navigate to `resources/Materials/Examples/StandardSurface` for a selection of `.mtlx` files.
+Navigate to the [Materials/Examples/StandardSurface](../../resources/Materials/Examples/StandardSurface) or [Materials/Examples/UsdPreviewSurface](../../resources/Materials/Examples/UsdPreviewSurface) folders for selections of renderable materials.

 To adjust the attributes on the materials, click `Property Editor` to show or hide the material properties.
-Note that this changes the generated shader inputs and not the original MaterialX document.
+An edited material may be saved to the file system with the `Save Material` option.

 Multiple materials can be loaded using the following options: